• Skip to main content

 Resources

-• More information can be found in the Canvas Instructor Guide: How do I Create a Survey in my Course?
+• More information can be found in the Canvas Instructor Guide: How do I create a survey in my course?

-• What Motivates Students to Provide Feedback to Teachers About Teaching and Learning?
+• What Motivates Students to Provide Feedback to Teachers about Teaching and Learning?
 An Expectancy Theory Perspective

 • Benefits of Talking with Students about Mid-Course Evaluations